vikskod/City-Weather/README.md

 ### To Run App:
 - Base url: *https://api.openweathermap.org/data/2.5/*
 - Read the [Documentation](https://openweathermap.org/api) and get API key
-- Put it into `gradle.properties` file as shown below (You will not get this file in this repo)
+- Put it into `gradle.properties` file as shown below or use my free api key.
+I suggest you to use your own key.
+It may not work in future.

 <img src="/screenshots/Screenshot 2021-04-19 164748.png" height="450"/>